 Rates are represented as 8-hour rates unless stated otherwise.

-The funding rate has two components, the interest rate component and the premium component.
-The interest rate component aims to account for the interest rate differential between the base and quote currencies.
-We currently use the fixed rate:
+The funding rate has two main components—the interest rate component and the premium component—as well as a dampening function (clamp) explained below.
+The interest rate component aims to account for the interest rate differential between the base and quote currencies, and is set to a fixed rate for each perpetual market:

 The premium component takes into account market activity for the perpetual.
 It is calculated at the start of every minute based on the current order book and off-chain index price according to the formula: